dvirfriedler/Workout-Android-App/README.md

 # Workout App Kotlin

-Workout App Kotlin is a mobile application built with Kotlin that allows users to explore and track different workout exercises.
-The app provides a user-friendly interface for browsing exercise details, including body parts targeted, equipment required, and animated GIFs demonstrating the exercises.
+Workout App Kotlin is a mobile application built with Kotlin that allows users to explore and track different workout exercises, get a list of recipes according to a range of calories chosen by the user, and calculate their BMI.
+The app provides a user-friendly interface for browsing exercise details, including targeted body parts, required equipment, and animated GIFs demonstrating the exercises.

 ## Features

 - Browse a wide range of workout exercises.
+- Get a list of recipes based on a calorie range you select.
+- Calculate your BMI according to your height and weight.
 - View exercise details, including name, body parts targeted, equipment required, and animated GIFs.
 - Track your workout progress and mark completed exercises.
-- Search exercises by name or body part.
 - Customize your workout routine and create personalized exercise lists.
+-
 - User-friendly interface with smooth navigation and intuitive design.

 ## Screenshots